Beyond the checkbox: Building a work culture of cybersecurity awareness

-Beyond the checkbox is related to employee cybersecurity, training and awareness have never been more critical—or more challenging to manage.
+Beyond the checkbox, employee cybersecurity, training, and awareness have never been more critical—or more challenging to manage.
 From safeguarding across physical devices and virtual endpoints, the complexities of securing company data are reaching new heights.
-Compounding this challenge is the pressure of limited resources, flexible work arrangements, a revolving door of personnel, dull and outdated content, a blame and distrust culture, and failure to seek expert help.
+Compounding this challenge is the pressure of limited resources, flexible work arrangements, a revolving door of personnel, dull and outdated content, a culture of blame and distrust, and a failure to seek expert help.

 Beyond the Checkbox: Our Top Frontline Defence